Hoi An Sidecar Tours Snapshot

 The Rice Paddies

 No matter where your journey begins you’ll soon find yourself rolling across the sizable rice paddy that stretches between Cua Dai Road and Hai Ba Trung Street.
 What you encounter will depend on the season.
-For us it was post-harvest: most of the hay had been collected, some of the fields had been flooded while others were being tilled using water buffalo, the odd tractor and rudimentary hoes in preparation for the next planting.
-Late afternoon means plenty of activity and often we had to clear the way along the narrow levee paths so the Urals could squeeze through.
+Eary morning and late afternoon see the most activity.

 Tra Que, Water Buffalo Ride and Lotus Field

-Suddenly the military-precise rows of Tra Que, Hoi An’s chief source of herbs and vegetables, were upon us with many cultivators hard at it late afternoon.
-Much to the delight of the kids a water buffalo ride followed … did you know these good-natured animals make sounds that resemble a duck quacking?
-Ours plodded along at a very sedate pace but she could actually hit 30km/hr if a tiger was on her tail!
+Suddenly the military-precise garden rows of Tra Que, Hoi An’s chief source of herbs and vegetables, are in view.
+Much to the delight of kids and the young at heart a water buffalo ride follows … did you know these good-natured animals make sounds that resemble a duck quacking?

-Two large ponds of massed lotus, one of which showcased an extraordinary jumbo variety we’d never seen before, provided an idyllic backdrop for a smoko while in the other direction a vista back across the rice fields to the horizon delivered a mind-blowing sense of space only 3 kilometers from the city center.
+Two large ponds of massed lotus, one of which showcases an extraordinary jumbo variety provides an idyllic backdrop for a short break while in the other direction a vista back across the rice fields to the horizon delivers a mind-blowing sense of space only 3 kilometers from the city center.

 Market Life, Thu Bon River and Old Town

-Bustling markets and villages flashed by until abruptly, Hoi An’s Thu Bon River proper was in front of us – a barrier – and we trundled along its northern bank taking in barges and boats that were often submerged right up to their gunwales, laden with produce and mysterious cargo to the max.
-Finally, we drifted by the Old Town’s beautifully preserved hundreds-of-years-old buildings – now host to restaurants, cafes, and chic boutiques.
-Traffic was thick here and there was a sense of anticipation as afternoon turned to evening and the crowds began to build.
+Bustling markets and villages beckon until you reach Hoi An’s Thu Bon River with its barges and boats laden with produce and mysterious cargo to the max.
+Finally, you drift by the Old Town’s beautifully preserved hundreds-of-years-old buildings – now host to restaurants, cafes, and chic boutiques.